 Hernando real estate is some of the most expensive in Mississippi, although Hernando house values don't compare to the most expensive real estate in the U.S.

-Hernando is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hernando is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hernando is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Hernando who work in management occupations (12.90%), office and administrative support (12.17%), and sales jobs (10.35%).

 The per capita income in Hernando in 2010 was $29,989, which is wealthy relative to Mississippi, and upper middle income relative to the rest of the US.
 This equates to an annual income of $119,956 for a family of four.
 However, Hernando contains both very wealthy and poor people as well.

 Hernando is a somewhat ethnically-diverse city.
 The people who call Hernando home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hernando residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hernando include German, English, Scots-Irish, and Italian.